openpublishoperation/devops-learn-pr/docs/devops-at-microsoft/security-in-devops.md

 ### Red Vs. Blue guidelines

-We have established some guidelines to make Red Vs. Blue as productive as possible.
+We have established some guidelines to make Red Vs. Blue as productive and safe as possible.

 #### Code of conduct